santolucito/Ijscar/blog/sections_of_a_paper.md

 - **Motivating Example:**
    Algorithmic papers frequently include motivating examples, as the application of a formal method is not always clear.
 Applied papers, on the other hand, rarely need this, as the problem tends to be more obvious from the start.

+- **System Overview vs Methodology:**
+   In algorithmic papers, the System Overview section provides a high-level overview of the algorithm or system before diving into the nitty-gritty.
+In applied papers, the Methodology section mirrors the System Overview section, but is more detailed and describes the design of the system or evaluation.

 - **Discussion Section:**
    Applied papers tend to have more to discuss in terms of user feedback, deployment challenges, or societal implications and so include a dedicated Discussion section.
 Algorithmic papers are often more dry in this regard so can skip this section, but recently many conferences are asking authors to include a **societal impact** section at the end in order to encourage reflection the impacts of their work beyond the computational contribution.